 On a work environment, during the 1-on-1 meetings or at the end-of-the-year review, your manager is acting like a judge - and an adviser.
 Don't see your boss as an enemy: every critic you receive is a suggestion on the areas you should improve.

 Setting goals is easy.
 Choosing a proper metric is complex.
 Measuring the progress is hard.
 It's hard because a lot of discipline is needed to avoid cheating.
 Keep in mind that, to reach your goals, you need to put a lot of duty in the process.
+As the Goodhart's law states: "When a measure becomes a target, it ceases to be a good measure".

 You might argue that sports are generally practiced against one or more opponents, but the reality is that, before being able to beat others, you have to beat (the lazy version of) yourself.
 Besides, you don't have any control over your opponent; the only thing you can do is to work on yourself. ↩︎